eduk8s-labs/lab-getting-started-with-carvel/workshop/content/exercises/7-pushing-images-to-a-registry.md

 This time the build and deployment should be successful.

-If we inspect again the application we see the new referenced image:
+If we inspect again the application we see the new image being referenced:

 ```execute-1
 kapp inspect -a simple-app --raw --filter-kind Deployment --tty=false | kbld inspect -f-